ScrappyCocco/castle-crash/README.md

 The only problem was that I **never** touched the Source Engine, Garry's Mod or s&box before, so I had to start completely from scratch.
 Because of that little pieces of this project are copied/inspired by [Facepunch battlebugs minigame](https://github.com/Facepunch/sbox-battlebugs), as the mouse input logic or the general waiting-playing-result GameState.
 I recommend every new developer to check out Facepunch's example as they provide some nice insights about how to develop some parts.

-Thinking and browsing Kenney's assets I decided to do some destruction with the Castle Kit.
+Thinking and browsing [Kenney's assets](https://kenney.nl/assets/category:3D) I decided to do some destruction with the Castle Kit.
 At this point I had lots of ideas: maybe you can build your own castle; or you have to destroy each other's castle, built or not vs the AI or another player; or maybe the castle is gonna be randomly generated;

 Doing the firsts destruction tests, I understood that the easies thing to do with the time I had was everyone attacking a single castle together, and so I implemented that.
 I have to admit half the work was creating, importing and setting up the models correctly.

 There have been multiple logic changes about the projectile/destructible logic, some of which are written in the [Wiki](#wiki-anchor).

+The project was developed in ~30h during my free time.

 ## Controls